 Toyota Proace van review

+Aside from the Toyota badge and the company's familiar corporate look, there’s very little to separate the Proace from the Expert, Vivaro and Dispatch.
 The Compact version is 4,606mm long but can still offer load volumes of up to 5.1 cubic metres.
-The Medium and Long models are both on the same 3,275mm wheelbase but the Long model has an extended rear overhang yielding a 5,308mm overall length and a 6.1 cubic metre maximum load volume.
+The Medium and Long models are both on the same 3,275mm wheelbase but the Long model has an extended rear overhang, yielding a 5,308mm overall length and a 6.1 cubic metre maximum load volume.

-Beyond the vans, Toyota offers a Proace crew cab with a second row of seats behind those in the front, a full-on Combi minibus and a platform cab ready to take specialist modifications.
+Beyond the vans, Toyota offers a Proace crew cab with a second row of seats behind those in the front, a full-on Combi minibus, a platform cab ready to take specialist modifications and a Camper Van variant that's fitted out ready for conversion.
 Toyota dealers can provide bespoke aftermarket conversions, while the company takes pride in the fact that it strives to provide a personal service for those companies needing specific conversions.
 Completing the line-up is the Proace Verso - a plusher people-carrying version of the Proace designed to slot into the Toyota passenger car range.

-There are two trim levels to choose from, Base and Comfort.
-Base gets you remote central locking, a steel bulkhead, cruise control, electric windows and mirrors plus a DAB stereo.
-Comfort models have improved sound insulation for the cabin, air-conditioning, front fog lamps and a dashboard information display amongst other features.
-The desirable Toyota Pro-Touch touchscreen sat-nav system is part of a premium option pack on the Comfort models that also adds 17-inch alloy wheels.
+The Proace trim range mirrors that of Toyota's passenger cars, so there is basic Active trim, then Icon and Design specs.
+All vans feature remote central locking, a steel bulkhead, cruise control, electric windows and mirrors plus a DAB stereo.
+Icon models have improved sound insulation for the cabin, air-conditioning, plastic wheel trims, front fog lamps and a dashboard information display amongst other features.
+Toyota's Pro-Touch touchscreen sat-nav system is part of Design trim, which also adds the Toyota Safety Sense suite of active safety kit, plus 17-inch alloy wheels.

-The key strengths of the Proace are its outstanding fuel economy and that 5-year warranty.
+The key strengths of the Proace are its fuel economy and its 5-year/100,000-mile warranty.
 Both should grab the attention of operators wanting to keep costs in check.
-The engines being offered are solid units from a performance standpoint too but the Proace range lacks the power and the top end carrying capacity to compete head-on with the class-leaders in the mid-sized van segment.
+The engines being offered are solid units from a performance standpoint too, but the Proace range lacks the power and top end carrying capacity to compete directly with the class-leaders in the mid-sized van segment.
 What the Toyota does do is mix compact van costs and manoeuvrability with mid-sized van practicality.
 Toyota's modest dealer network will be better geared towards serving sole traders rather than multi-fleet operators, and their personal service might be more appealing to these sort of van users.

 MPG, CO2 and Running Costs

-The Toyota Proace range sits across two sectors of the van market and depending on whether you view it as a compact van or a mid-sized panel, its fuel economy is either very good or excellent.
+The Toyota Proace range sits across two sectors of the van market and depending on whether you view it as a compact van or a mid-sized panel version, its fuel economy is either very good or excellent.

-All the engines are compliant with the Euro 6 emissions regulations and feature a Selective Catalytic Reduction (SCR) system to clean the exhaust gases.
-This technology used Adblue to reduce levels of NOx emissions and all the Proace models have a 22.5-litre Adblue tank that will need refilling every 9,300 miles on average.
+All the engines are compliant with the latest emissions regulations and feature a Selective Catalytic Reduction (SCR) system to clean the exhaust gases.
+This technology uses AdBlue to reduce levels of NOx emissions, and all the Proace models have a 22.5-litre AdBlue tank that will need refilling every 9,300 miles on average, although the van's trip computer will let you know when this needs doing.
 The filler flap is mounted on the B-pillar and can be accessed when the driver’s door is open.

 Load Space and Practicality

-The majority of mid-sized panel vans kick off their ranges with a short wheelbase version that’s just under 5m long, but the Toyota Proace Compact is just 4.6m long - giving a good 200-300mm away to its rivals.
-As a result, the Compact is closer to smaller vans like the VW Caddy or Nissan NV200 than it is to the likes of the Ford Transit Custom.
-It offers a 1,000kg payload, a 4.6 cubic metre load volume and a 2,162mm load length.
+The majority of mid-sized panel vans kick off their ranges with a short wheelbase version that’s just under 5m long, but the Toyota Proace Compact is even less than that, at 4.6m long.
+As a result, the Compact is closer to smaller vans such as the VW Caddy or Nissan NV200 than it is to the likes of the Ford Transit Custom.
+It offers a 1,000kg payload, a 4.6 cubic metre load volume and a 2,162mm load length, so is a good option if you're looking for a van that offers maximum cargo length in a small body.

 If you step up to the Medium Proace model the capacities are more in line with mid-sized panel van rivals.
-There’s a 1,400kg maximum payload, a 5.3 cubic metre load volume and a 2.512mm load length.
-The Long (5.3m) version is bigger still, offering a 6.1 cubic metre load volume, the same 1,400kg payload and a 2,862mm load length.
+There’s a 1,400kg maximum payload, a 5.3 cubic metre load volume and a 2,512mm load length.
+The Long (5.3m) Proace is bigger still, offering a 6.1 cubic metre load volume, the same 1,400kg payload and a 2,862mm load length.

-The cargo space is accessed via double doors at the back and a standard pair of sliding side doors that are big enough to take a standard Europallet in all bar the Compact version.
-There’s also the option of a lifting tailgate in models without the 1.6-litre 94bhp engine.
-However, while the openings are a Euro pallet's width, the door openings aren't as tall as you'll find on the likes of the Renault Trafic/Vauxhall Vivaro, so larger items might be a bit tricky to load.
+The cargo space is accessed via 50:50 split 180-degree double doors at the back, and all versions of the Proace come with twin sliding side doors (many rivals offer a second sliding side door as an optional extra).
+These open wide enough to take a standard Europallet in all bar the Compact version.
+There’s also the option of a lifting tailgate to Icon and Design panel vans, while it's standard on the Combi.
+However, while the door openings are a Europallet's width, they aren't as tall as you'll find on the likes of the Renault Trafic and Ford Transit Custom, so larger items might be a bit trickier to load.

-To help boost the practicality of the load space Toyota offers the further option of the Smart Cargo system that is standard on Comfort spec models.
-This features a front passenger seat that either folds upwards so bulky items can be housed on the cab floor or allows longer cargo to be poked underneath the seat base through a flap in the bulkhead.
-It increases the load length by 1.16m and boosts load volume by half a cubic metre, and is suitable for loading items such as planks or ladders.
-The Smart Cargo system also includes a useful in-cab laptop desk that is created by folding down the back of the middle seat.
+To help boost practicality of the load space Toyota offers the Smart Cargo system across the range.
+This features a front passenger seat that either folds upwards so bulky items can be housed on the cab floor, or allows longer cargo to be poked underneath the seat base through a flap in the bulkhead.
+It increases the load length by 1.16m and boosts load volume by half a cubic metre, and is suitable for loading items such as planks, pipes or ladders.
+It also includes a useful in-cab laptop desk that is created by folding down the back of the middle seat.

 Reliability and Safety

-One of the big lures attracting customers to the Comfort spec models is the Safety and Security Pack that’s fitted as standard.
+One of the big lures of the top-spec Design model (and available as an option on Icon vans) is the Safety and Security Pack.
 It includes Forward Collision Warning that prompts the driver if an imminent collision is detected and a Pre-Collision system that primes the van’s safety systems before an impact occurs.
 There’s also adaptive cruise control, rain-sensing wipers, an alarm and the 7-inch Pro Touch Touchscreen interface.

 Driving and Performance

 On the road, the Proace makes a significant step forward from its predecessor in terms of refinement, ride comfort and handling.
 The dynamic bar is that much higher across the van segment these days, however, and operators expect a driving experience that’s closer than ever to that of a passenger car.
-To help the Proace achieve this, it uses a platform that's shared with cars such as the Peugeot 308 and 3008, and the Citroen C4 Picasso.
+To help the Proace achieve this, it uses a platform that's shared with cars such as the Peugeot 308 and 3008.

-The manual gearboxes fitted to the Proace are not the smoothest shifting items you’ll encounter in a van, the 5-speed manual in the entry-level 94bhp models being particularly notchy.
+The six-speed manual gearbox fitted to the Proace isn't the smoothest shifting item you’ll encounter in a van, but the auto is a good performer.
 The brakes also take a bit of getting used to, as there’s very little travel in the pedal in comparison to the throttle and clutch.
-This makes it tricky to modulate the brakes at first but at least they stop the van quickly and securely.
+This makes it tricky to modulate the brakes at first, but at least they stop the van quickly and securely.

 Performance from the engines is tough to fault and it’s largely a case of buyers getting what they pay for as they ascend the range.
-The 94bhp unit is a noisier than the others but it doesn’t sound rough.
-On the motorway, there’s more of a droning noise but this may be partly down to the entry-level Proace models lacking the acoustic windscreen and other sound proofing measures of higher spec vans.
+The 1.5 D 100 is well suited to the Compact body, but would likely struggle in the larger models.
+On the motorway it drones a bit more, but that's largely down to the entry-level Proace models lacking the acoustic windscreen and other sound proofing measures of higher spec vans.
 The standard steel bulkhead helps keep tyre and wind noise in check at high speeds.

 Cab and Interior

-Toyota has never had a problem delivering a well-constructed, durable interior in its vehicles but the same cannot be said for PSA Peugeot Citroen, and it’s they who actually build the Proace.
-Despite the fact that the van’s cabin components are clearly drawn from the French manufacturer’s parts bin, the general quality is very good, and the van feels like it can stand up to tough usage.
+Toyota has never had a problem delivering a well-constructed, durable interior in its vehicles but the same cannot be said for the PSA Group, which actually builds the Proace.
+However, despite the fact that the Toyota's cabin components are clearly drawn from the French manufacturer’s parts bin, the general quality is very good, and the van feels like it can stand up to tough usage.

-The Proace has a high seating position but the driver doesn’t sit quite as high as in the Transit Custom or the Vauxhall Vivaro.
+The Proace has a high seating position but the driver doesn’t sit quite as high as in a Transit Custom or VW Transporter.
 That means there’s less of a step up when you get in but the view out over other traffic isn’t quite as commanding.
-The high dashboard and low roof contribute to a slightly claustrophobic feel as you look out through the letterbox shaped windscreen but visibility is fine, aided by decent-sized mirrors (although these are single-piece with no wide-angle section) and side windows at a much lower level than the base of the screen.
+The high dashboard and low roof contribute to a slightly claustrophobic feel as you look out through the letterbox shaped windscreen, but visibility is fine.
+The mirrors have a single pane of glass with no wide-angle section, but high-spec models include blind spot assist to help with lane changes.

 If you're travelling three-up, your passengers both get conventional three-point seatbelts, but shoulder space can get rather tight for bigger passengers.

-Cabin storage is OK but there’s limited space for larger items anywhere aside from the large door pockets.
-The low roof means there’s no overhead storage option but there’s plenty of small cubbies to keep smaller items in check.
+Cabin storage is OK, but there’s limited space for larger items anywhere aside from the large door pockets.
+The low roof means there’s no overhead storage, but there are plenty of small cubbies to keep smaller items in check.

-Generally, the control interface in the standard Proace seems easy to work out but we’d recommend the optional 7” touchscreen to anyone who can afford it.
+Generally, the control interface in the standard Proace seems easy to work out, but we’d recommend the optional 7-inch touchscreen to anyone who can afford it.
 The system brings a host of useful features and adds a touch of class to that cabin as a whole.

 |Toyota Proace Compact||4,605mm||1,920mm||1,910mm|